lumol-org/lumol/doc/src/input/units.md

 # Units

-Cymbalum uses a set of internal units, and offer facilities to convert from and to this set of internal units.
+Cymbalum features a set of internal units and offers facilities to convert from and to this set of internal units.

 The internal unit system is the following:
 - Angstrom ($A$) for distances;
 - Femto-second ($fs$) for time;
 - Unified atomic mass unit ($u$ or $Da$) for mass;
 - Kelvin ($K$) for temperature;
 - Number of particles for quantity of matter;
-- radian ($rad$) for angles;
+- Radian ($rad$) for angles;

 Any other internal unit is derived from this set:
 - The internal unit of energy is $u A^2 fs^{-2}$;